The Delta Flight Museum Deserves To Be On Your Radar

 You can also walk out onto the wing if you’re feeling so inclined.
 The view from the wing provides a unique perspective of the jet’s formidable scale.

-So overall, if you’re looking for a memorable place to visit in Atlanta that isn’t on the typical top 10 tourist list, you’ve found it here.
+Overall, if you’re looking for a memorable place to visit in Atlanta that isn’t on the typical top-10 tourist list, you’ve found it here.

 The Delta Flight Museum deserves to be on your radar.